EgoPvP/SaltyNUI/README.md

 ## How to Install?
 ### Basic Installation
-- Download the latest Release of SaltyNUI
+- Get the Script from our Store: [CLICK ME](https://shop.egorp.net/package/4668315)
 - Rename the Downloaded Folder to "saltynui"
 - Copy the Folder into your ressources/ folder
 - Add `ensure saltynui` to your server.cfg and make sure the NUI is started AFTER SaltyChat.